BenBerol/CSProjects/README.md

 Each directory in the repository represents a separate project.
 Here's a brief overview of each:

 1. **1PStickGame**: A javascript and html program that runs a simple stick game with a PvP or PvC mode.
-2. **Agario**: A remake of the Agario game using javascript canvas with a math focus to teach different number bases
+2. **Agario**: A remake of the Agario game using javascript canvas and a from scatch game engine with a math focus to teach different number bases
-3. **AirHockey**: A javascript canvas game to emulate air hockey with circle vector collision
+3. **AirHockey**: A javascript canvas game also using a game engine to emulate air hockey with circle vector collision
 4. **Hackathon**: A python based linear regression learning model designed to predict the housing affordability index given user submitted economic factors.
 Designed for Hack for the Homeless (2nd Place)
 5. **Mastermind** A java recreation of the game Mastermind that stores game results in json files providing data for the computer to use for different game difficulties
-6. **TypingGame** A typing game using javascript canvas that experiments with importing jpeg and mp3 files into the game
+6. **TypingGame** A typing game using a javascript canvas that experiments with importing jpeg and mp3 files into the game using a game engine

 ## Installation and Setup